samtupy/nvgt/readme.md

 In the beginning I just created NVGT because I wanted to continue my Survive the Wild project without rewriting it from scratch, but in the end what was created is a customizable game engine that, with a bit more work, may hopefully have the potential of being pleaseing and useful to everyone from those who want to restore an old bgt project to those who want to make a new game without worrying about the internals to maybe even some of those who want to be able to wrest their knowledge of and take a break from low level programming and dependency hunting to just simply create a game, like me.

 ## Features
-The NVGT engine adtertises the following qualities and features:
+The NVGT engine advertises the following qualities and features:
 * full UTF-8 support; develop games without internationalization issues.
 * Steam Audio support; immerse your players with hrtf audio and realistic reverb generated from the geometry of your game maps.
 * sound mixers and effects; Change attributes or even the HRTF position on large groups of sounds at once by adding them to a chain of mixers, and add effects like reverb, distortion, flanging, amp etc to them while you're at it.